Immunologist

 Create job alert

 We are partnering with a venture-backed biotechnology company in London, building a discovery platform grounded in deep immunology.
-This role sits at the heart of target identification and biological validation, with a strong focus on T17-driven immune pathways and inflammatory disease.
+This role sits at the heart of target identification and biological validation, with a strong focus on T-cell-driven immune pathways and inflammatory disease.

 You will join a small, highly technical team where primary biology informs platform strategy, portfolio decisions and the creation of new therapeutic programmes.